Pwhsky/active-matter-thesis/readme.md

 functions used to initiate deposits are in: functions.cpp

-Constants are in:
+Constants and class declarations are in: functions.h
-functions.h

-The step-size can be computed by dividing the bounds parameter with 300.